 If this is done, one may find that a variant is discovered in only one or two printed editions (perhaps due to a printing error) and a determination can quickly and easily be made in favor of the dominant reading.

-The editions which should be primarily consulted are those of Erasmus, Stephanus, and Beza.
+The editions which should be primarily consulted are the classic Protestant ones of Stephanus and Beza, based on Erasmus' foundational work.
 The Elzevir editions should also be consulted, but with the understanding that they appeared after most of the translations of the TR had first been made into the modern languages of Europe.

 Second: The early vernacular translations based on the printed editions of the TR, as well as original language editions and other versions, should be consulted.